 West Bay is the westernmost embayment of the St. Andrew Bay estuary.
 The bay supports notable shellfish and seagrass communities, important fisheries, and other environmental and economic resources.
-The West Bay watershed is characterized by extensive pine flatwoods, as well as hardwood forests, cypress wetlands, mixed-forested wetlands, freshwater marshes, wet prairie and other wetlands.
-Salt marshes, inland forested wetlands, and associated upland communities are especially prominent in several areas, including the Breakfast Point peninsula and adjacent to the Burnt Mill and Crooked Creek tributaries.
+The West Bay watershed is characterized by extensive pine flatwoods, as well as hardwood forests, cypress wetlands, mixed-forested wetlands, freshwater marshes, wet prairie, and other wetlands.
+Salt marshes, inland forested wetlands, and associated upland communities are especially prominent in several areas, including the Breakfast Point peninsula and other lands adjacent to the Burnt Mill and Crooked Creek tributaries.

 Like other estuaries, the bay is vulnerable to impacts associated with intensive residential and commercial development.
-Such potential impacts include the long-term effects of nonpoint source pollution and habitat loss and fragmentation.
+Potential impacts include the long-term degradation as a result of nonpoint source pollution, as well as habitat loss and fragmentation.
 The proposed acquisition would help prevent such degradation by preserving intact an extensive ecosystem of forests, scrub, salt marshes, and freshwater wetlands.
-The acquisition would preclude new sources of pollution, prevent habitat loss and fragmentation, and protect the stability and integrity of littoral vegetation.
-Preserving intact the associated wetland and upland communities in the vicinity of the bay would also protect water quality by providing a substantial riparian buffer and maintaining the natural hydrology in the vicinity of the bay.
+Preserving the associated wetland and upland communities in the vicinity of the bay would also protect water quality by providing a substantial riparian buffer and maintaining the natural hydrology in the vicinity of the bay.
 The District currently owns 719 acres in the West Bay Buffer.